 - cooking spray

-- 1 pound fresh carrots peeled and sliced.
-To save time use a 16-ounce bag of peeled and slice baby carrots.
+- 1 pound peeled and sliced fresh carrots To save time use a 16-ounce bag of baby carrots.

 - 1 medium sweet potato peeled and sliced